The artist with Joe Louis 3

 Muhammad Ali 2, 8 feet x 8 feet

-3. Mick Jagger was no stranger to screaming.
+3. MICK JAGGER was no stranger to screaming.
 In fact he could scream quite a bit.
 His incendiary performance of Sympathy for the Devil, from 1969, attests to this.
 Was the angst real or was it performance art?

 4. There was no screaming going on around Sonny Liston.